CopyTranslator/CopyTranslator/README.md

 Please refer to the project [WIKI](https://github.com/elliottzheng/CopyTranslator/wiki) .

-**After several iterations, `CopyTranslator` has became more and more powerful as well as user-friendly. ** It is recommended to read the full project [wiki](https://github.com/elliottzheng/CopyTranslator/wiki) to make best use of it.
+**After several iterations, `CopyTranslator` has became more and more powerful as well as user-friendly.
+It is recommended to read the full project [wiki](https://github.com/elliottzheng/CopyTranslator/wiki) to make best use of it**.

 ## Reprint statement